Code-Institute-Submissions/Author-Site/README.md

 ----------------------|-------------|----------------------
 A - Display information about the books & the author | 5 | 5
-B - Build a webshop where users and logged in users can purchase products | 5 | 4 C - Build a gallery where visitors can view submitted fan art  | 4 | 5 D - Allow users to create accounts where they can track the status of their orders & submit their own fan art | 5 | 4 E - A robust admin area where one can manage the web shop as well as viewing and approving submitted fan art | 5 | 5 F - Customization for the user accounts, avatars etc | 1 | 3 G - Glowing 'magical' navigation buttons | 1 | 2
+B - Build a webshop where users and logged in users can purchase products | 5 | 4 C - Allow users to create accounts where they can track the status of their orders & submit their own fan art | 5 | 4 D - Build a gallery where visitors can view submitted fan art  | 4 | 5 E - A robust admin area where one can manage the web shop as well as viewing and approving submitted fan art | 5 | 5 F - Customization for the user accounts, avatars etc | 1 | 3

 </details>